Adam Smith’s Dangerous Idea

 Stakeholder capitalism means never having to say you’re sorry

 When shareholders hold the whip hand, an executive’s goal is simple.
 Make money.
-That clarity of purpose evaporates the moment that remit expands.
+That clarity of purpose evaporates the moment the executive’s remit expands.
 Multiple stakeholders means multiple interests, which must conflict.

-How do you even know what your stakeholders’ interests — beyond having as much of your soda pop as you can make, as cheap as you can sell it — are?
+Even if you know who they are, how do you know what — beyond having as much of your soda as you can make, as cheap as you can sell it — your stakeholders’ interests are?
 Whose interests have priority?
 Why?

-Now a failure to generate a decent cash return can be blamed on — well, anything — your success in reducing the number of smokers in the accounts department, or your community outreach team spent all your excess cash on beautifying a local park, or you chose a buildings manager who was twice the going rate but had a better anti-modern slavery policy.
+Under this approach, failure to generate a decent cash return can be blamed on — well — anything: your success in reducing the number of smokers in the accounts department, or the cash your community outreach team spent on beautifying a local park, or the facilities manager who was twice the going rate but whom you chose for his exemplary anti-modern slavery policy.

 Are corporations best-placed to look after everyone else’s interests?

-By contrast, shareholders are a bit like voters in a representative democracy: their main weapon is the power of sale; beyond that, there’s the AGM, and unless you’re an institutional money manager, don’t expect anyone in the C suite to be massively bothered how you vote.
+By contrast, shareholders are a bit like voters in a representative democracy: their main weapon is their power of sale; beyond that, there’s the AGM, and unless you’re an institutional money manager, don’t expect anyone in the C suite to be massively bothered how you vote.

 Employees — especially those in the executive suite — have all the power they need to influence the company.
 They are there, every day, making every decision.

-Of course the disenfranchised minorities at the margins of our community need a voice.
-As we argue elsewhere, an optimal society is pluralistic, tolerant, defends those at the margins and, all other things being equal, prefers their interests when they conflict with the majority that is perfectly able to look after itself.

-The question before us is not whether to protect their interests, but how.
+Of course the disenfranchised minorities at the margins need a voice.
+As we argue elsewhere, an optimal society is pluralistic, tolerant, defends those at the margins and, all other things being equal, prefers their interests when they conflict with a majority that is perfectly able to look after itself.
+But the question is not whether to protect their interests, but how.

-There are plenty of better ways: representative democracy, for a start.
+There are plenty of better ways than through stakeholder capitalism: representative democracy, for a start.

 About those executives